kerberos-io/documentation/content/enterprise/welcome/index.md

 toc: true
 ---

 Welcome to our family!
 This page will explain and showcase how to connect and configure the Kerberos Enterprise Suite.
-We will go through some configuration steps so your data will flow from your Kerberos Agents in Kerberos Factory to Kerberos Vault to Kerberos Hub.
-Let's go.
+We will go through some configuration steps, so your data will flow from your Kerberos Factory and Kerberos Agents to Kerberos Vault to Kerberos Hub.
+What are we waiting for, let's go.

 ## Prerequisites